 - Is self-publishing a threat to the publishing industry?

-- How has publishing changed over ten years?
+- How has the publishing industry changed in 10 years?

 - Bold move or bites the dust?
 The Independent ditches print